Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/particles/tutorial/getting_started.md

 2. Use an existing particle system asset as a starting point
     * Alternatively, you can add any existing particle system as a starting point.
 Click on **Add asset** on the left-hand side of the editor and select any particle-based asset to the wallpaper.
 Most standard assets are really just particle systems, for example, the **Fireflies** asset might be a suitable starting point for this tutorial.
 After adding it to your wallpaper, select the layer in the editor and on the right-hand side, click on the **Edit** button in the particle system section.

 In this tutorial, we will use the first option of starting with a blank particle system template.
-You should now see the following particle template with the white circular objects floating around:
+You should now see the following particle template with the white particles floating around:

 <video width="70%" style="margin: 0 auto;display: block;" controls>
   <source src="/videos/particle_getting_started_overview.mp4" type="video/mp4">